Developmental cognitive neuroscience: Tools and techniques employed

-Absolutely critical to being able to understand brain function in children have been neuroimaging techniques, first EEG & ERPs, then fMRI, and more recently NIRS, MEG, & TMS that look at function and MRI, DTI, & MRS that look at structure, connectivity, and metabolism.
-Before functional neuroimaging techniques scientists were constrained to trying to understand function from dysfunction (i.e., trying to understand how the brain works from seeing what deficits occur when the brain is damaged or impaired).
-It is difficult to understate how important technological advances have been to the emerging field of developmental cognitive neuroscience.
+Neuroimaging techniques are fundamental to the study of childhood brain function: first EEG & ERPs, then fMRI, and more recently NIRS, MEG, & TMSallow researchers to observe brain activity, while MRI, DTI, & MRS are used to collect data on structural, connectivity, and metabolic activity.
+Before these techniques, researchers inferred healthy brain function by studying deficits caused by brain injury or impairment.
+These technological advances provided the foundational framework for the emergence of developmental cognitive neuroscience.

 When doing in vivo analysis of the brain, we can use neuroimaging techniques to gain insights in order to further study developmental cognitive processes.
 By using these techniques to measure function in healthy children, as well as unhealthy children, we study the structure and anatomy of the brain, as well as connectivity and function, all of which can further enhance our greater understanding of the relationship between the human brain and behavior.
 The most interesting angle for developmental neuroimaging is the ability to learn more about how changes to the brain system that occur throughout childhood affect the development of cognitive abilities.
-It also allows researchers to explore questions that are typically referred to as “nature” versus “nurture.”
+It also allows researchers to explore questions that are typically referred to as "nature" versus "nurture."
 By using neuroimaging techniques, we can understand the biological process that underlie cognition and the relationship that it has with other external factors, like environmental exposures, learning, and collective life experiences.

 EEG & ERPs: In the early to mid 1980s, early components of the Event Related Potential (ERP) were used to study sensory functioning in infants and late components of ERP were used to study cognitive functioning in adults.
-Scientists then proceeded to expand the use of ERP to study cognitive functioning earlier on in life to gain insights into the brain’s involvement in different processes such as discrimination, categorization, and memory.
+Scientists then proceeded to expand the use of ERP to study cognitive functioning earlier on in life to gain insights into the brain's involvement in different processes such as discrimination, categorization, and memory.